Cognigy/Documentation/docs/ai/escalate/handover-reference/chatwoot.md

 1. Open your **Endpoint Editor** in Cognigy.AI and select the **Handover Settings**.
 2. Select **Chatwoot** as **Handover Platform**.
 3. Enter a Base URL for the Chatwoot instance.
 The Base URL is your Chatwoot installation URL extended by `/api/v1`.
 For example, `https://app.chatwoot.com/api/v1` serves as the Base URL, where `https://app.chatwoot.com` is the Chatwoot URL.
-Alternatively, you can use your on-premise Chatwoot API URL.
+Alternatively, you can use your on-premises Chatwoot API URL.
 4. Enter Chatwoot **Account ID**.
 5. Enter the **API Key**.
 6. Click **Save** to confirm the entries.